Towards Supporting QIR: Steps for Adopting the Quantum Intermediate Representation: Conclusions

 \subsection{Acknowledgements}

-This work received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 101001318), was part of the Munich Quantum Valley, which the Bavarian state government supports with funds from the Hightech Agenda Bayern Plus, and has been supported by the BMWK based on a decision by the German Bundestag through project QuaST, as well as by the BMK, BMDW, and the State of Upper Austria in the frame of the COMET program (managed by the FFG).
+The authors acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 101001318), and the Munich Quantum Valley (MQV), which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.